learn-co-curriculum/dsc-postgrad-tableau-fundamentals/README.md

 # Tableau Fundamentals

 ## Introduction
-This lesson will guide you through Tableau's website to learn the fundamentals of Tableau Desctop.
+This lesson will guide you through Tableau's website to learn the fundamentals of Tableau Desktop.
 This lesson may seem short but be aware that going through the "Tableau Desktop: Fundamentals" will take you about 10 hours to complete.

 ## Objectives